LLaVA-PruMerge: Adaptive Token Reduction for Efficient Large Multimodal Models: Experiments

 \subsubsection{Training Analysis: Training-free v.s.
 Fine-tuning}

-\newshortname{}~can be conducted both in training-free and training-needed manners.
+\prumerge~can be conducted in either a training-free or fine-tuning manner.
 With fine-tuning, the large language model can adapt to the new structure of visual tokens, which could further enhance the performance on vision-language tasks.
 As shown in Table~\ref{tab:ablation-training}, with fine-tuning, our approach does bring better performance for diverse tasks, including ScienceQA~\citep{lu2022learn}, TextVQA~\citep{singh2019textvqa}, POPE~\citep{li2023pope}, and MME~\citep{fu2023mme}.
+The results in Table \ref{tab:main_table} are all taken from the fine-tuned model, \newshortname{}.
+The results in Table \ref{tab:main_table_video} are all taken from the training-free model.